Legislative Background: New York’s Response

 In August 2007, Governor Spitzer signed Chapter 674 of the Laws of 2007 creating a new Title 17 of the NY Environmental Conservation Law, the NYS Invasive Species Council Act, establishing the New York Invasive Species Council and an Invasive Species Advisory Committee to assess “the nature, scope and magnitude of the environmental, ecological, agricultural, economic, recreational, and social impacts caused by invasive species in the state” and to identify and coordinate actions to prevent, control, and manage invasive species.
 Title 17 was amended by the Legislature in 2008 (Laws of New York, 2008 Chapter 26, Environmental Conservation Law Title 17).
 Additional information on the Invasive Species Council can be found on the New York Department of Environmental Conservation’s Invasive Species Council web page, including the 2010 report “A Regulatory System for Non-Native Species.”

-In December 2007, Department of Environmental Conservation Commissioner Pete Grannis announced the formation of the Office of Invasive Species Coordination within DEC.
+In December 2007, Department of Environmental Conservation Commissioner Pete Grannis announced the formation of the Office of Invasive Species Coordination within DEC, now known as the Bureau of Invasive Species and Ecosystem Health.
 This Office brings together biologists and foresters to develop ways to combat the invasive species problem, and work with universities, other state agencies and non-profit organizations to support research and raise public awareness of the issue.
-The Office will coordinate New York State-funded invasive species programs, including: grants for municipalities to eradicate problem species; public outreach efforts; a plan to develop “clean stock” at the NYS Agricultural Experiment Station in Geneva to provide fruit growers with virus-free planting stock; creation of an Institute of Invasive Species Research and an Invasive Species Clearinghouse at Cornell University; efforts to craft an integrated map that pinpoints invasives in and near New York; and, the development and implementation of eight Partnerships for Regional Invasive Species Management (PRISMs).
+The Office coordinates New York State-funded invasive species programs, including: grants for municipalities to eradicate problem species; public outreach efforts; a plan to develop “clean stock” at the NYS Agricultural Experiment Station in Geneva to provide fruit growers with virus-free planting stock; creation of the Institute of Invasive Species Research and this website, the Invasive Species Clearinghouse at Cornell University; efforts to craft the integrated mapping database that pinpoints invasives in and near New York, iMapInvasives; and, the development and implementation of eight Partnerships for Regional Invasive Species Management (PRISMs).

 NYS Invasive Species Advisory Committee